Off-Belief Learning: Off-Belief Learning

 An illustration comparing the LB-OBL algorithm with independent Q-learning (IQL) is shown in Figure~\ref{fig:iql-fig}.
 In both cases, we assume a two player setting with shared Q-function and 2-step Q-learning, i.e. $k=2$ in Equation~\ref{eq:ob_bellman}.
+The active player at time $t$ is $i$ and the partner is $-i$.
 In IQL, each player simply observes the world at each time-step and takes turns to act.
 The target is computed on the actual trajectory with $r_t$, $r_{t+1}$ and $\max_{a}Q(a|\tau_{t+2})$ using target network $Q^{i}$.
-By contrast, LB-OBL involves extra \emph{fictitious transitions}.
+By contrast, LB-OBL involves only \emph{fictitious transitions}.
 For the active player $i$, we first decide the action $a_t^{i}$ given AOH $\tau_t^i$.
 However, in addition to applying $a_t^{i}$ to the actual environment state $S_t$, we also apply $a_t^{i}$ to a fictitious state $S^{\prime}_{t}$ sampled from the learned belief model $B_i$ and forward the fictitious environment to $S^{\prime}_{t+1}$.
 Note that the action $a_t^i$ can be directly applied to the fictitious state because the observation from the fictitious state is the same as that of the real state.
-Next, we need to evaluate the partner's policy to produces a fictitious action $a^{-i\prime}_{t+1}$ on $\tau^{-i\prime}_{t+1} = [\tau_{-i};\Omega^{-i}(S^{\prime}_{t+1})]$.
-The learning target in LB-OBL is the sum of \emph{fictitious} rewards $r'_{t}$, $r'_{t+1}$ and \emph{fictitious} bootstrapped value $\max_{a}Q(a|\tau'_{t+2})$.
+Next, we need to evaluate the partner's policy to produce a fictitious action $a^{-i\prime}_{t+1}$ on $\tau^{-i\prime}_{t+1} = [\tau^{-i}; a^{i}_t, \Omega^{-i}(S^{\prime}_{t+1})]$.
+The learning target in LB-OBL is the sum of \emph{fictitious} rewards $r'_{t}$, $r'_{t+1}$ and the \emph{fictitious} bootstrapped value $\max_{a}Q(a|\tau'_{t+2})$.
 We also note that it is not possible to simply train a Q-learning agent that takes the \emph{grounded beliefs} as an input.
 The agents would still develop conventions and the \emph{grounded belief} would simply lose its semantic meaning.